publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch26/schII/m__us_usc_t7_s603.md

         (2) The Secretary of Agriculture shall make settlements with respect to cotton held as collateral for loans or advances made by him on such terms as in his judgment may be deemed advisable, and to carry out the provisions of this section, is authorized to indemnify or furnish bonds to warehousemen for lost warehouse receipts and to pay the premiums on such bonds.

-        When full legal title to the cotton referred to in this subsection has been acquired, it shall be sold to the Secretary of Agriculture for the purposes of this section, in the same manner as provided in subsection (a) of this section.
+        When full legal title to the cotton referred to in this subsection has been acquired, it shall be sold to the Secretary of Agriculture for the purposes of this section, in the same manner as provided in subsection (a).

-    (c) The Secretary of Agriculture is authorized to purchase the cotton specified in subsections (a) and (b) of this section.
+    (c) The Secretary of Agriculture is authorized to purchase the cotton specified in subsections (a) and (b).

 ([May 12, 1933, ch.
 25][/us/act/1933-05-12/ch25], title I, § 3, [48 Stat.
 32][/us/stat/48/32]; 1933 Ex.
 Ord.
 No. 6084, Mar.
 27, 1933.)